MoistIdeas/WebApp/README.md

-#Moist Ideas - Web App
+# Well-Loved

-##Description
+## Description

-This is the web app for Moist Ideas: a web application designed to make groundwater data accessible to the average user.
+Well-Loved makes NASA SMAP satellite soil moisture data accessible and useful to the average person.
+It uses the Google Maps API and Geolocation service to detect a user's location and provide relevant moisture data and weather forecasting to aid in planning irrigation needs and to reduce unnecessary freshwater usage.

-Moist Ideas was created for the 2017 Nasa Space Apps TO Hackathon, April 28-30, 2017.
+Well-Loved is a web-app developed for the 2017 NASA Spaceapps TO Hackathon, April 28-30, 2017.